 Can LVNV pursue me?

-LVNV Funding can and will pursue you for an old debt, as long as they have a name, address, account and telephone number.
+LVNV Funding can and will pursue you for an old debt.
+This is as long as they have a name, address, account and telephone number.
 These are the basic informational needs of the organization to come after you for money.

 LVNV Funding purchases portfolios of old debt that contains: